6th August 2018

 Take a look at these numbers.
 In 2016 there were 37.1 million vehicles licensed for use on UK roads, with 1.87 billion car miles driven.
 During this period there were just under 180,000 road casualties, and of these 1,792 were fatalities – representing the highest level since 2011.
 Not good.

 We know from our experience of championing UK drivers and road safety that it can be difficult to comprehend such large figures, so consider this small number instead: 1.6 mm.
-This represents the minimum tread depth that your tyres must have to be road legal in Britain.
+This represents the minimum tread depth in the UK that your tyres must have to be road legal.
 It doesn’t sound a lot, does it, but it’s legally the difference between having tyre grip, or becoming one those road casualties.

 Sound dramatic?
 Believe us, it isn’t.
 When you realise that the amount of a tyre that is in contact with the road at any given moment in time is roughly the size of a smartphone, you better understand just how important your tyres are – and the tread they do or don’t have.

-While is 1.6 mm is the UK legal minimum tyre tread depth, many road safety organisations, and tyre experts, like Merityre, and premium tyre manufacturer, Continental, recommend that your tyres have a minimum tyre tread depth of 3 mm.
+While is 1.6 mm is the legal minimum tyre tread depth in the UK, many road safety organisations, and tyre experts, like Merityre, and premium tyre manufacturer, Continental, recommend that your tyres have a minimum tyre tread depth of 3 mm.
 Why?
 Because – over many years – independent braking distance tests have conclusively revealed that in wet weather conditions – something we get a lot of in the UK – the difference in stopping distance for tyres with 1.6 mm and 3 mm of tread depth is almost twice as far to come to a full stop.

 Our graphic, above, demonstrates the difference in stopping distances for vehicles fitted with summer tyres on a wet road.
 Even at relatively modest speeds (21 mph residual speed for the 3 mm tread, and 27 mph residual speed for the 1.6 mm tread) the difference is worrying.